 According to infant and toddler specialist Magda Gerber, parents and caregivers should allow children to independently problem solve whenever possible.
 So, for example, if a baby could get himself into a spot (such as under a chair), he could also get himself out.
 The parent, watching close by, can say to the baby, “I see you are stuck.
 Keep trying to get your body out.
 I’ll be right here close by while you figure this out.
 I know you can do it.”

 Whenever possible, offer choices to a child, but make sure that either choice is acceptable and can be followed through on.
 For example, when getting dressed in the morning, ask “Do you want to wear your yellow shirt or your blue shirt this morning?”
 Or ask, “Do you want to walk to the park or ride in your stroller?”
-Allowing your child to make choices and following through on your child’s choice is a respectful way to interact but be sure to avoid fashion wars with your child.
-This approach empowers your child and helps her feel confident in her decision-making.
+Allowing your child to make choices and following through on your child’s choice is a respectful way to interact but be sure to avoid clothing battles with your child.
+This approach empowers your child and helps them feel confident in their decision-making.